DRAFT DRONE RULES, 2021

 Apart from the above, one interesting change proposed is that now the Motor Vehicles Act shall be applicable to the third party insurance of drones and compensation would be recovered accordingly for any accident caused.
 Contravention of these Rules would attract a monetary penalty of up to INR 1 Lakh.

 It would be interesting to see how these Rules are brought into effect and what changes they undergo post the public consultation process.
-If you want to know more about the compliances required by a drone startup, do contact us by clicking the WhatsApp icon below.
+If you want to know more about the compliances required by a drone startup, do contact us by clicking the button below.